All Templates

 Chat Message

 Welcome!
-This brief resident survey (about 5–7 minutes) asks for your views on community microgrids.
-Your answers are confidential and will be reported in summary form only.
-You may skip any question.
+This brief survey (about 5–7 minutes) asks for your views on community energy options.
+There are no right or wrong answers — we are interested in your honest opinions.
+Your responses are confidential and will be reported only in aggregate to inform local energy planning.
+Participation is voluntary, and you may skip any question or stop at any time.

 Q2